|« PreviousNext »|

 For example, you might launch one cluster with high storage virtual servers to host a data warehouse, and launch a second cluster on virtual servers with high memory to improve performance.
 Because you are not locked into a given hardware configuration as you are with physical servers, you can adjust each cluster to your requirements.
 For more information about the server configurations available using Amazon EMR, see Choose the Number and Type of Virtual Servers.

-MapR distributions, both M3 and M5, are supported on Amazon EMR.
+Amazon EMR supports several MapR distributions.
 For more information, see Using the MapR Distribution for Hadoop.